-- bag-of-words and inverted index is only a crude form of approximate nearest neighbor search - global descriptors are compact and fast, but do not perform as well as local descriptors - compressed representation for nearest neighbor search are effective if manifold is captured correctly - pooling CNN representations is best at last convolutional layers: MAC, R-MAC, SPoC, CroW - fine-tuning with constrastive or triplet loss allows transferring to a new domain and learning to rank as opposed to classify - now that images are represented by a global descriptor or just a few regional descriptors, graph methods are more applicable than ever - modeling the manifold explicitly allows unsupervised fine-tuning without labels, auxiliary systems (e.g. SIFT pipeline), or other information (e.g. temporal neighborhood in video)
+- bag-of-words and inverted index is only a crude form of approximate nearest neighbor search - global descriptors are compact and fast, but do not perform as well as local descriptors - pooling CNN representations is best at last convolutional layers: MAC, R-MAC, SPoC\, CroW\ - fine-tuning with constrastive or triplet loss allows transferring to a new domain and learning to rank as opposed to classify - now that images are represented by a global descriptor or just a few regional descriptors, graph methods are more applicable than ever - modeling the manifold explicitly allows unsupervised fine-tuning without labels, auxiliary systems (e.g. SIFT pipeline), or other information (e.g. temporal neighborhood in video)